 There is a separate set of cables required for plugging in and using the cue lights.
+This will not change.

-Toland Theatre has permanently mounted cue lights (or plugs for them) in eight backstage locations:
+Toland Theatre has permanently mounted cue lights (or plugs for them) in several backstage locations:

-- A. Downstage SR

-- B. Upstage SR
+- A. Downstage SR - B. Upstage SR

 - C. Downstage SL

 - D. Upstage SL

-- E. Grid plug
+- E. Orchestra Pit plug (located in SR sound baffle)

-- F. Orchestra Pit plug (located in SR sound baffle)
+- F. Orchestra Pit pug (located in SL sound baffle)

+- G. Above the lower HR door

+- H. Above the lower HL Door

-- G. Fly rail #1 (red)
+- I. Fly rail #1 (red)

-- H. Fly rail #2 (green)
+- J. Fly rail #2 (green)

+- K. Coat Check

-As seen in the box pictured above, the cue light system is capable of plugging in six of these lights at once.
-Each light runs through the ceiling to the booth, and ends in a labeled stage-pin plug.
+As seen in the box pictured to the right, the cue light system is capable of plugging in six of these lights at once.
+Each light runs through the ceiling to the booth, and ends in a labeled stage-pin plug located under the SM table in the booth.
 In order to use the cue lights, the SM will plug cables for the necessary locations into the six numbered cables that will run to the cue light box.